top of page

 Cost of Meterials

 We provide all necessary materials for your acupuncture and moxibustion training, including acupuncture needles, moxa, incense, cotton balls, and rubbing alcohol.
-Additional materials such as Shoni Shin tools, Tei Shin, wooden mallet for Da Shin, and Tei Shin leather cases are also available for purchase upon request and subject to availability.
+Additional materials such as Shoni Shin tools, Tei Shin, wooden mallet for Da Shin, En Shin and Tei Shin leather cases are also available for purchase upon request and subject to availability.

 Instructor